chipsalliance/Cores-VeeR-EL2/docs/source/dual-core-lock-step.md

 ### Monitored Registers

-The Shadow Core can have its internal copy of the register file by setting a proper VeeR EL2 configuration flag.
+#### Register File

+Enabling the `lockstep_regfile_enable` VeeR EL2 configuration flag exposes the register file read ports of both cores to the `Equivalency Checker`.
 Even though every discrepancy between register files of the Main Core and Shadow Core will eventually lead to difference between IOs of these modules, it might take some time for the mismatch to manifest.
-To determine whether a discrepancy has occurred immediately, the register files from both cores will be compared taking into account a reasonable subset of the VeeR EL2 registers, as defined in the table below:
+To detect the discrepancy on a read immediately, the register file read port outputs from both cores are compared.

+#### Control and Status Registers

+The following CSRs from both cores will be compared:

-:::{list-table} Monitored VeeR EL2 Registers
+:::{list-table} Monitored VeeR EL2 CSRs
 :header-rows: 0
-:name: tab-dcls-monitored-veer-el2-registers
+:name: tab-dcls-monitored-veer-el2-csrs
 :align: center

 * - **Name**
   - **Description**
-* - x1 (ra)
-  - Return address
-* - x2 (sp)
-  - Stack pointer
-* - x8 (s0/fp)
-  - Saved register / frame pointer
-* - x10-x11 (a0-a1)
-  - Function arguments / return values
-* - x12-17 (a2-7)
-  - Function arguments
 * - pc
   - Program Counter
 * - npc